Our categories

 Sponge, solvent and flame

-- Rub with the sponge bodywork (scotch brite type) soaked in solvent (thinner)
+- Rub with the bodywork sponge (scotch brite type) soaked in solvent (thinner)

 How to find the reference and color code for your motorcycle paint ?